8 Must-Have Elements For A Supportive Minimalist Space

 #7.
 Energy

-Here’s where you get to tie all 5 senses into your space for optimal enjoyment and energy :).
+Here’s where you get to integrate all five senses into your space for optimal enjoyment and energy.
 This is the fun stuff!

 Textures, colors, and vibes all dictate how inspiring your space will feel to you.